sfigg/commercialization-public/manufacture/wcos/core-manufacturing-guide.md

 ### Windows packaging model

 #### Packages
 *  **Everything you add is packaged**.
-Every file, folder, setting and customization that you add to the image gets captured into trackable package files.
+Every file, folder, setting and customization that you add to the device is included in a package.
+Each package includes a package project file (*.wm.xml) that lists the content and its locations.
 *  **Packages are signed**.
 Every customization on your device is trackable to a package with a signature.
 Only you and partners that you trust can update the packages.
 *  **Packages are versioned for easy web-based updates**.
 Need to change a setting or a file?
 Update the package and put it on an update server, and the devices can update themselves.